bootdotdev/blog/content/clean-code/dry-code.md

 ## Why wouldn't you DRY out your code?

 It seems like a good idea to reduce code duplication right?
-Well, yes, in general it is.
+Well, yes, in general, it is.
 That said, let's look at some of the drawbacks that come along with too much centralization.

 ### 1. Too many abstractions

-Sometimes to pieces of code happen to be the same at a given point in time, but later on, they become distinct in some way.
+Sometimes two pieces of code happen to be the same at a given point in time, but later on, they become distinct in some way.
 It's really hard to guarantee that duplicate blocks of code will remain perfect copies of each other forever.
-A hypothetical example of this would be if the Facebook and Instagram APIs had the exact same way to create a social post.
+A hypothetical example of this would be if the Facebook and Instagram APIs had the same way to create a social post.
 Just because they're *coincidentally* the same, probably doesn't mean that the logic should only be written once.
-One day, Instagram might introduce something really dumb like "filters" or "stories" and all of a sudden the common abstraction needs crazy flags and parameters like:
+One day, Instagram might introduce something dumb like "filters" or "stories" and all of a sudden the common abstraction needs crazy flags and parameters like:

 * `is_story`
 * `is_instagram`